 Since that very first issue, the most important goal of Welcome Home has always been to highlight all of the wonderful people and events in the community.
-The paper has faced its fair share of challenges, but it has always forged ahead thanks to the support, new energy and ideas from community members and staff.
+The publication has faced its fair share of challenges, but it has always forged ahead thanks to the support, new energy and ideas from community members and staff.

 As Russell Groomer, Owner and Publisher of Welcome Home, has watched the steady growth and success of the publication over the last decade, he has never forgotten what makes the publication so special to local readers.

-“Welcome Home is a reflection of who we are as a northern San Antonio community,” Groomer explained.
+“Welcome Home is a reflection of who we are as a Northern San Antonio community,” Groomer explained.
 “The stories are about our people – the growth of our local businesses, the success of our kids.
 We’re honored to be the ones to share those triumphs in our paper.”

 Over the years, Welcome Home has improved in quality and quantity, serving many different needs in the community.
 Recurring columns help residents receive the latest news relevant to where they live and work.
-Articles submitted by community members are what keep the heart of the paper beating strong.
+Articles submitted by community members are what keep the heart of Welcome Home beating strong.
 The readers of Welcome Home serve as the paper’s eyes and ears within schools and neighborhoods.
 Without them, the publication would not be what it is today.

 Commemorating the youth of San Antonio is also a large emphasis for the paper.
 Welcome Home covers three school districts — Northside ISD, North East ISD and Comal ISD — and there is never a shortage of news related to San Antonio’s next generation of athletes, scientists, doctors and musicians.
-Welcome Home been fortunate to spotlight our future military leaders who participate in the outstanding JROTC high school programs, amazing athletes training for the Olympics, and brilliant and hardworking students.
+Welcome Home has been fortunate to spotlight our future military leaders who participate in the outstanding JROTC high school programs, amazing athletes training for the Olympics, and brilliant and hardworking students.
 Welcome Home believes that the accomplishments of students in the community, both in and outside the classroom, should always make headlines.

 “Over the years, Welcome Home has become the go-to publication for new businesses in the community,” observed Groomer.
 “We’ve established wonderful relationships with our advertisers.”

 “Independence Hill has seen Welcome Home grow from an awesome newspaper that told about all the happenings in the neighborhood, to a way for the community to come together – businesses reaching other businesses AND businesses reaching residents,” described Sherrill Perez, Independence Hill Marketing and Sales Representative.
 “Welcome Home has been one of the best ways to get people in the neighborhood to know who we are.
 People always say, ‘I saw you in Welcome Home.’
-This is one newspaper families hold on to because it is all about their community, which they care about the most.”
+This is one publication families hold on to because it is all about their community, which they care about the most.”

 Dr. Monica Allison of Stone Oak Vision Source, another long-term client, writes a monthly informative column in several editions of the paper, another wonderful option for Welcome Home’s advertisers.